Accolades from critics and national awards are part of our legacy.

 Seattle Pro Musica has performed by invitation at national and international festivals.

-On March 5, 2016, Seattle Pro Musica will appear at the American Choral Director's Association NW Conference, in Seattle.
+On March 5, 2016, Seattle Pro Musica appeared at the American Choral Director's Association NW Conference, in Seattle.

-In March 2013, Chroma, the women's ensemble of Seattle Pro Musica, performed at the National Conference of the American Choral Director's Association in Dallas.
+In March 2013, Chroma, the soprano-alto ensemble of Seattle Pro Musica, performed at the National Conference of the American Choral Director's Association in Dallas.

 Seattle Pro Musica co-hosted the 2013 National Conference of Chorus America, June 12-15, in Seattle.
 We collaborated with the Seattle Symphony Orchestra and Chorale to host this prestigious national gathering and to present two performances of Benjamin Britten's "War Requiem" at Benaroya Hall.